 Modifications For a Container

-A few examples of container usage are small studios built out of a 20-foot container for a single bachelor or bachelorette.
+Here are a few examples of how you can modify and use containers: small studios built out of a 20-foot container for a single bachelor or bachelorette.
 This is about 160 square feet of living space.

 Other people have opted to use 30-foot containers to make a kitchen or living room and then add another 30-foot container to create a larger living space, large enough to fit a small family of 4.